July is currently trending to be the hottest in 71 years

-We are two days away from from wrapping up the month of July.
-We are also very close to ending the month as the 6th warmest July on record.
+We are two days away from wrapping up the month of July.
+We are also very close to ending the month as the sixth warmest July on record.

 If you are under the age of 71 years old, you have not experienced a July this hot in Youngstown, Ohio.
 The next few days will determine where we land in the record books.

-If the month ended tonight, we would be the 6th warmest July on Record.
+If the month ended tonight, we would be the sixth warmest July on record.

-Today’s high was 87°F. That is the 17th time this month we have been at 87°, or higher.
-A normal high temperature for Youngstown, Ohio is 81°F this time of the year.
+Today’s high was 87°F, which is the seventeenth time this month we have been at 87° or higher.
+A normal high temperature for Youngstown is 81°F this time of the year.

 Our average high temperature to this point of the month is 86.9°F.

-Our average low temperatures to this point of the month is 63.8°F.
+Our average low temperature to this point of the month is 63.8°F.

-The average temperature of 75.4°F makes this the 6th warmest July on record to this point.
+The average temperature of 75.4°F makes this the sixth warmest July on record to this point.

-Below is a list of the Warmest July’s on record here in Youngstown, Ohio:
+Below is a list of the warmest Julys on record here in Youngstown:

 1.)
 1934 77.3°